TOUGH QUESTIONS NO ONE WANTS TO ASK

 It’s the freedom from condemnation.

-If you are unsure that God cares for survivors and hates abuse so much that He did something costly about it, this is a question worth wrestling with.
+God wants you to ask these questions so He can show you He cares for survivors and hates trauma and abuse so much that He did something costly about it.

-God has stepped into the dirt and struggle of life as we experience it.
-He identifies with the pain that survivors feel - and if you want to explore what this means, it may be the opening into your healing path.
+God willingly stepped into the dirt and struggle of life.
+He identifies with the pain that survivors feel.
+If you want to explore what this means, it may be the opening into your healing path.

-If you want someone to help you wrestle with God on your healing journey, there are people who are able to walk with you.
+If you want someone to help you on your healing journey, there are people who are able to walk with you.
+I’m one of them.